Cleaning & Sharpening your Japanese Pruning Tools

-We recommend that you clean, sharpen, oil - in that order.
+We recommend that you clean, sharpen, oil - in that order and be sure to sharpen before the blades get blunt.

 How Often?